Unthrottled/ultra-marathon/content/reflections/durationnotgood.md

 The hunger to feed my curiosity still exists, but I cannot find anything interesting to consume.
 I want the chance to be able to look for a new opportunity to come across.
-However, the way things are right now, when I get free time, I quickly fill it up with work that I am either familiar with or wanted to work on beforehand.
+However, the way things are right now, when I get free time, I quickly fill it up with work that I am either familiar with or wanted to complete beforehand.

 This is comfortable, but the margins for growth are shrinking.
 Sure, I am getting better at the things I am already good at, however [diminishing returns](https://en.wikipedia.org/wiki/Diminishing_returns) is coming into play.
 The increases